mvoidex/hsdev/API.md

   * `infer` — infer types for sources (slow, prefer separate command)
 Response: `{}`

+#### Set file contents

+Set source string to use instead of file contents.
+Calls update.
+All commands will use this source instead of file.
+Can be used to perform actions on unsaved file data

+Command: `set-file-contents`
+Args:
+  * `file` — file to set contents
+  * `contents` — optional contents, if omitted, source will be dropped
+Response: `{}`

 #### Refine docs / Infer types

 Scan docs or infer types for sources